Spend time at Farm News Ag Show

 • Brian Stevenson, general manager of B.Stevens Associates, will speak from 1 to 2 p.m.
 Thursday and will discuss ”Grow for a purpose: join the change in agriculture.”

 Water will be served during the speaker presentations courtesy of Blue Ribbon Pelham Waters of Fort Dodge.

 Intellectual stimulation will be complemented with an assortment of good food.

 Lunch is available on-site by the Webster County Pork Producers from 11:30 a.m. to 1:30 p.m. on Wednesday and by the Webster County Beef Producers from 11:30 a.m. to 1:30 p.m. on Thursday.
 Meals will be served by the Greater Fort Dodge Growth Alliance Ambassadors with the help of Iowa Central Community College agricultural students.

 There will be a free pancake breakfast for the first 525 guests from 7:30 a.m. to 9:30 a.m. on Thursday.
 The breakfast is catered by Chris Cakes and is sponsored by the Webster County Farm Bureau.

-There will be much to see and learn at the show, but there’s also the opportunity to win prizes, including a Kubota two-piece, 19-drawer toolbox, valued at more than $2,400.
-The toolbox is provided by R & J Material Handling, of Fort Dodge, and Farm News.
-There also will be a raffle for a chance to win one of two half hogs each valued at $200.
-Proceeds from the raffle will go to Iowa Central Community College agriculture department scholarship fund.
+There will be a raffle for a chance to win one of two half hogs.
+Extra tickets can be bought at the Farm News booth at one for $5 or three for $10.
+All proceeds from the raffle will go to the Iowa Central Community College agriculture department scholarship fund.
 The hog will be provided by the Webster County Pork Producers Association and the processing will be provided by Lohrville Locker.